How to Transition From Control Pad to Fightstick: Master the Switch Effortlessly

 READ MORE

-Ask An Expert: What is button plinking?
+What is button plinking?
+(Explained by an Expert)

 Button plinking, also known as priority linking or simply plinking, is a technique used in fighting games to execute certain moves or combos more consistently and effectively.
 The term “plinking” is derived from “priority linking,” as it takes advantage of the priority system often found in fighting games when multiple button inputs are pressed simultaneously.